fulcrumgenomics/pybwa/docs/api.rst

    chr1	0	chr1	1	60	35M	*	0	0	CTCAAGGTTGTTGCAAGGGGGTCTATGTGAACAAA	*	NM:i:0	MD:Z:35	AS:i:35	XS:i:0

 The :meth:`pybwa.BwaAln.align` method accepts custom options provided as a :class:`~pybwa.BwaAlnOptions` object.
-It is constructed directly and options set on the object:
+It is constructed directly with options set on the object:

 .. code-block:: python